IuliiaKonovalova/animal_shelter/README.md

 + The website was checked by devtools implemented in Firefox and Chrome browsers.
 + The website was checked with [Responsive Website Design Tester](https://responsivedesignchecker.com/).
 + The functionality of the links in the website was checked as well by different users.

+---
 ​
+### Bugs
++ ##### Solved bugs
+    1. The testimonials pictures were having a square shape in Brave brawser on mobile phone when the border radious had been set to 50%.
+It was due to the outline properties setttings insted of the border

+        *Solutions:* Outline was replaced with border properties.

+    1. The gallery image descriptions were appearing not on the picture when hovering it as the position of the the .image_content was set to fixed.

+        *Solution:* The .image_content position was set to absolute, with the top: 0, left: 0, and added padding on the .image_content.

+    1. Footer on the contact page was reducing the size of the screen and shrinked the contact form as the height of the background image was set to calc(100vh-the size of the footer)

+        *Solution:* The hight of the image was set to 100hv and the display of the footer was set to fixed.
+    ---
++ ##### Unsolved bugs
+    - None.

+---